tchoo-oracle/jms-livelabs-staging-developer/java-management/set-up-of-management-agent/set-up-of-management-agent.md

 **On Linux**

-1. Download the installation script on your host, or enter the following command to transfer the installation script for Linux downloaded in [Lab 2](?lab=setup-a-fleet) to the remote host compute instance.
+1. Prepare the installation script for Linux downloaded in [Lab 2](?lab=setup-a-fleet).
+Enter the following command to transfer to the remote host compute instance.

     ```
     <copy>